Pinge: Origin of the word

 Subsequently, the term was transferred to the funnel-shaped depressions that formed at the surface above filled or collapsed mineshafts.
 In lode mining, shafts and pits followed the strike of the lode and left behind the typical lines of Pingen (Pingenzüge) associated with medieval mining that may still be seen, for example, in the Thuringian Forest, the Upper Harz Mountains, the Ore Mountains and the Eschweiler area in central Europe.

-Later on, the term Pinge was applied to many kinds of depression left in the terrain as a result of mining activity, including the holes left by opencast pits in surface mining or the cave-ins above underground mines.
+Later on, the term Pinge was applied to many kinds of depression left in the terrain as a result of mining activity, including the holes left by open-cast pits in surface mining or the cave-ins above underground mines.
 The latter occurred either as a result of the unexpected consequences of active mining (often associated with accidents or disasters) or the subsidence above abandoned mines.
 They were sometimes willingly and knowingly accepted, for example, when mining was carried out by a method known as block caving.

 A Pingenzug is a row of several Pingen in succession.

 Types

 A Pinge can arise in different ways.
 In some cases it is caused by surface excavation.
 In other cases it follows the extraction of mineral deposits at a shallow depth and the associated with the collapse of the overburden that can result in subsidence at the surface.
-Pingen caused by surface mining generally date to the 16th and 17th centuries and are mostly only 0.5 - 1 metre deep.
+Pingen caused by surface mining generally date to the 16th and 17th centuries and are mostly only 0.5–1 m deep.
 Deeper Pingen, caused by collapse of the overburden, date to the 18th and 19th centuries.
-The Pinge, which is caused as a result of the subsidence of the surface of the terrain, is usually surrounded by a ring-shaped mound (German: Halde).
-A number of Pingen form trenches up to 250 metres long and 15 metres wide.
+The Pinge, which is caused as a result of the subsidence of the surface of the terrain, is usually surrounded by a ring-shaped mound (Halde).
+A number of Pingen form trenches up to 250 m long and 15 m wide.